 Unregistered Motor Vehicle seller convicted and fined

-Consumers can check whether the person they are purchasing from is a registered motor vehicle trader by accessing the public register here
+“I would strongly encourage anyone considering purchasing a car to check whether the person or company they are purchasing from is a registered motor vehicle trader on the online register.”

 MBIE media contact

 Please note: This content will change over time and can go out of date.